Contextualizing Meta-Learning via Learning to Decompose: Experiments

 \subsection{Confusing Classification on Colored Digits}

-We consider the confusing classification problem where examples may belong to different latent concepts in a task.
-Directly learning over all labels will neglect the relationship between classes in a concept and miscalibrate the classes across concepts.
+Since one instance could be annotated from different perspectives, we consider the confusing classification problem where examples may belong to different latent attributes in a task.
+Directly learning over all labels will neglect the relationship between classes in an attribute and miscalibrate the classes across attributes.
 We construct a multi-task classification problem without task labels --- which latent task an example comes from is unknown.
-The MCT model needs to identify the latent concepts, \ie, task labels, and construct classifiers for all concepts.
+The {\bf MAT} model needs to identify the latent attributes, \ie, attribute labels, and construct classifiers for all attributes.

-We follow~\cite{Su2020Task} and extend MNIST~\cite{Lecun1998MNIST} by adding 6 random colors for all images.
-As a result, each image could be annotated by its color or digit from the 16 candidate labels.
-A model is required to classify both color and digit tasks, corresponding to two latent concepts.
-As mentioned before, the MCT model utilizes both instance and label in a sampled task only during training to determine the instance-specific latent concept, so that latent classifiers target two concepts are learned accordingly.
-We evaluate the model for both concepts separately by the averaged accuracy per concept as~\cite{Su2020Task}.
-For a test instance with two conceptual labels, we compute the classification ability of the model upon each concept, respectively.
-Due to the exchange equivalence between concepts, we search the latent correspondence between multiple learned classifiers and concepts based on the concept-wise accuracy.
-SL directly learns a 16-way classifier and outputs the class with the largest logit.
+{\bf Setups.} We follow~\cite{Su2020Task} and extend MNIST~\cite{Lecun1998MNIST} by adding six random colors for all images.\footnote{We follow the code of~\cite{Su2020Task}, which is a bit different from the setting in their paper.
+For example, the code only provides the seed to generate 6 (instead of 8) random colors.} There are ten classes with digits 0-9 in the dataset.
+We add six random colors for all images so that each image could be annotated by its color or digit from the 16 candidate labels.
+Some sampled images from the dataset can be found in Fig.~\ref{fig:confusing_cls}.
+For example, the first image is a ``red zero'', but we label it from the digit perspective as ``zero''.
+Therefore, there are two latent tasks in this dataset, \ie, color classification and number classification.
+We use the same training-test splits as~\cite{Lecun1998MNIST}.
+A model is required to classify both color and digit tasks corresponding to two latent attributes.
+As mentioned before, the MAT model utilizes both instances and labels in a sampled task only during training to determine the instance-specific latent attribute, so that latent classifiers target two attributes are learned accordingly.
+We evaluate the model for both attributes separately by the averaged accuracy per attribute as~\cite{Su2020Task}.
+For a test instance with two conceptual labels, we compute the classification ability of the model upon each attribute, respectively.
+To take account of the exchange equivalence between attributes, we search the latent correspondence between multiple learned classifiers and attributes based on the attribute-wise accuracy\footnote{After the meta-training process, we evaluate the accuracy on both attribute spaces separately, similar to the traditional metric learning process.
+Since the meta-training and meta-testing process tackles the same class space, there are no support instances during meta-testing.}.
+The vanilla supervised learning baseline SL directly learns a 16-way classifier and outputs the class with the largest logit.

+{\bf Implementations.} We implement $\phi$ as a three-layer convolution network.
+We implement $\upsilon$ with a 2-layer fully connected network, which takes the concatenated instance and label as the input.
+All methods are optimized with Adam using an initial learning rate of 0.01 over 50 epochs.
+We set both the size of support and query set to 128.